isabella232/dde-handsonlab/step4/README.md

 2) Deploy a Docker App on to Docker Desktop Enterprise.
 A Docker App can be deployed on top of a Docker Swarm, a Kubernetes Cluster, or as standalone containers.
-We will explore Kubernetes in Step 5, but first lets familirise ourself with Docker App using Docker Swarm.
+We will explore Kubernetes in Step 5, but first let’s familiarise our self with Docker App using Docker Swarm.

    Create a 1 node Docker Swarm cluster on Docker Desktop Enterprise